ennnbeee/ennnbeee.github.io/content/posts/Android-Enterprise-Enrollment-Mobile-Data.md

     caption: "" # display caption under cover
     relative: false # when using page bundles set this to true
     hidden: false # only hide on current single page
+hero: /img/android-enrol.png # image path/url
+excerpt: With the growing community interest in Gatsby, we hope to create more resources that make it easier for anyone to grasp the power of this incredible tool.
 ---
 With the change to Android 10+ requiring a [wireless network](https://support.google.com/work/android/thread/88876136?hl=en) to go through the Fully Managed device enrolment, you may be asking, "Well what if my users don't have access to a wireless network?", don't fret, with a bit of effort you can regenerate a new QR code that allows the use of Mobile Data.